chris-wood/ietf100/notes.md

 	- Allows servers to specify client certificates per request -- per-request certificates are not possible with certifiate-based client authentication in TLS
 - Status: likely to be adopted as a WG item

+Early data
+- TLDR: clients add Early Data header, must retry early data in the event of specific failures
+- No comments or blockers, moving forward to WGLC

 # ntp/tictoc
 NTS (https://github.com/dfoxfranke/nts)
 - TLDR: use TLS to derive a shared secret, negotiate cookies and AEAD algorithms, and use the key and algorithm to authenticate NTPv4 packets